-You’ve probably heard about the potential upsides of high power density: More power in a smaller footprint equals more efficiency.
-For applications that have specific, high-compute workloads, the benefits are apparent.
+You’ve probably heard about the potential upsides of high data center power density: More power in a smaller footprint equals more efficiency.
+For applications that have specific, high-compute workloads, the benefits of high-density colocation are apparent.

-But high power density also brings with it some considerations, and not all environments can support it.
-For many, high-density colocation is a simple, straightforward way to reap the benefits of high power density, while also allowing you to lean on the expertise of a trusted colocation service provider.
+But high data center power density also brings with it some considerations, and not all environments can support it.
+For many, high-density colocation is a simple, straightforward way to reap the benefits of high data center power density, while also allowing you to lean on the expertise of a trusted colocation service provider.

 This post will cover: